 Anakonda Amazon Cruise

-The Anakonda Amazon Cruise is the luxury-level sister ship of the Manatee Amazon Cruise to enjoy wildlife tours in the Amazon Rainforest to find different animals and plants.
-Enjoy a canopy tower, canoe excursions, the Yasuni clay lick, and rainforest hikes to find different monkeys and colorful birds.
-Aboard the Anakonda, enjoy very comfortable suites and delicious meals.
+The Anakonda Amazon Cruise is the sister ship of the Manatee Amazon Cruise.
+Enjoy wildlife tours in the Amazon Rainforest to find different animals and plants.

 You will visit a canopy tower, enjoy canoe excursions and visit the Yasuni clay lick.
 You will also explore the rainforest on guided walks and skiff expeditions to find different monkeys and colorful birds.

 Tours for visiting the Amazon from Quito

 And here is our summary selection of Amazon tours: